 Abstract

 Humans and animals have to balance the need for exploring new options and exploiting known options that yield good outcomes.
 This tradeoff is known as the explore-exploit dilemma.
 To better understand the neural mechanisms underlying how humans and animals solve the explore-exploit dilemma, a good animal behavioral model is critical.
 Most previous explore-exploit studies in rodents used ethologically unrealistic operant boxes and reversal learning paradigms in which the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection, making it difficult to separate different drives and heuristics for exploration.
 In addition, these paradigms do not allow for observing model-based exploration behaviors, such as utilizing prior information and adaptation to the volatility of the environment.
 In this study, we investigated how rodents make explore-exploit decisions using a spatial navigation Horizon Task (Wilson, Geana, White, Ludvig, & Cohen, 2014) adapted to rats to address the above limitations.
 We compared the rats’ performance to that of humans using identical measures.
 We showed that rats use directed exploration like humans, but the extent to which they explore has the opposite dependence on time horizon than humans.
-Moreover, we found that free choices and guided choices have fundamentally different influences on exploration (for both?
-Only rats?
-Only humans?).
+Moreover, we found that free choices and guided choices have fundamentally different influences on exploration in rodents.
 Given the similarities and important disparities observed between humans and rats, we revealed a more complex explore-exploit behavior than previously thought.

 Keywords: explore-exploit dilemma, directed and random exploration, prior information, self-guided vs free exploration